How much is the team entry?

 Do I have to bring my own food and drink?

-You can bring your own refreshments, but there will be a variety of stalls on site catering for every taste from carnivores to vegetarians (and those who can’t function without their caffeine fix!)
+There will be stalls on site catering for every taste from carnivores to vegetarians (and those who can’t function without their caffeine fix!)